sdiehl/wiwinwlh/tutorial.md

 Again, it is possible to write this law with more explicit code.
-Like in the explicit examples for law 2, ``m`` has been replaced by ``SomeMonad val`` in order to be very clear that there can be multiple components to a monadic value.
+Like in the explicit examples for law 2, ``m`` has been replaced by ``SomeMonad val`` in order to be make it clear that there can be multiple components to a monadic value.
-Although little has changed in the code, it is easier to see what value--namely, ``val``--corresponds to the ``x`` in the lambda expression.
+Although little has changed in the code, it is easier to see that value--namely, ``val``--corresponds to the ``x`` in the lambda expression.
 After ``SomeMonad val`` is passed through ``(>>=)`` to ``f``, the function ``f`` operates on ``val`` and returns a result still wrapped in the ``SomeMonad``